Select Page

 The nervous system attempts to hold our spine aligned by activating muscles to stabilize the bones.
 Muscles are connected to adjacent muscles by a tissue called fascia.
 When one muscle is activated, the others around it are pushed or pulled upon and an overuse or imbalance can lead to injury.
 Fascial planes travel from the top of your head to the bottom of your feet and from one small muscle to another.

 There are several techniques that have been developed to address myofascial injuries.
-Such techniques are Myofascial Release Therapy – MFR, Active Release Therapy – ART, Instrument Assisted Soft Tissue Mobilization – IASTIM and Graston Technique to name a few.
+Such techniques are Myofascial Release Therapy – MFR, Active Release Therapy – ART, Instrument Assisted Soft Tissue Mobilization – IASTIM to name a few.
 These techniques target adhesions in overused or injured muscle and fascial tissues.
 Your Doctors and therapists at Advanced Sports and Family Chiropractic + Acupuncture can help you determine what the best course of care is for you.

 How does a Fascial Injury Occur?